munemshams/Finding-The-Golden-Era-of-Video-Games/README.md

 The analysis is performed using SQL inside a Jupyter Notebook, and the dataset (game_sales.csv) contains curated video game records limited to 400 rows for this project.

+**Background of the Study**

+The global gaming industry is projected to surpass $300 billion by 2027, and major publishers are constantly trying to create the next big hit.
+This project aims to answer:

+Are video games becoming better over time?

+Did the industry experience a “golden age” where quality peaked?

+How do user opinions align with critic reviews?

+Which games achieved the highest commercial success?

+By combining sales and ratings data, this analysis blends both business insights and consumer sentiment.

 **Project Objectives**

 Using SQL, I generate three key tables: